Chart Color Schemes

 An assessment of population growth drivers in Derwent Valley reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Derwent Valley's population, as of August 2025, is approximately 3,503.
 This figure represents an increase of 179 people since the 2021 Census, which recorded a population of 3,324.
-The estimated resident population in June 2024 was 3,475, with an additional 64 validated new addresses since the Census date contributing to this growth.
-This results in a population density of 2.7 persons per square kilometer.
-Derwent Valley's population growth of 5.4% since the 2021 census exceeded both the state average (4.5%) and the non-metro area, positioning it as a regional growth leader.
-Interstate migration accounted for approximately 50% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also contributing positively.
+The growth was inferred from ABS estimates: Derwent Valley had an estimated resident population of 3,475 in June 2024 and gained 64 new addresses validated after the Census date.
+This results in a population density of approximately 2.7 persons per square kilometer.
+Derwent Valley's population grew by 5.4% between the 2021 Census and August 2025, outperforming both the state average (4.5%) and non-metro areas during this period.
+Interstate migration contributed around 50% of overall population gains in recent periods, though all factors including overseas migration and natural growth were positive contributors to growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, adjusted using weighted aggregation from LGA to SA2 levels.
-Projected demographic shifts indicate an overall population decline for Derwent Valley by 164 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 87 people over this period.
+For areas not covered by this data or post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021 and adjusted using weighted aggregation from LGA to SA2 levels.
+Projected demographic shifts indicate an overall population decline of 164 persons by 2041, but growth is expected within specific age cohorts, notably the 75-84 age group projected to grow by 87 people over this period.

 Frequently Asked Questions - Population